wesleywerner/dregosadv/docs/design.md

 # Inventory

-You start off with some basic items
+You start with these inventory items:

 * A compass, to help you navigate in the jungle.
 * A bullwhip, for grappling items.
-* Journal, containing your notes about the region and the treasured artifact.
+* Your journal, containing your research notes.
+* A knife.

 # Puzzles